-This post provides complete information on the job description of a construction administrator to help you learn the work they do.
+This post provides complete information on the construction administrator job description, to help you learn the work they do.

 It presents the key duties, tasks, and responsibilities that majorly make up the construction administrator work description.